mohamadbazzy/mohamadbazzy/README.md

 # Hi there 👋 I'm Mohamad!

-🎓 I'm a third-year Computer Science and Engineering student at the **American University of Beirut (AUB)**.
+🎓 I'm a Senior Computer Science and Engineering student at the **American University of Beirut (AUB)**.

 🧠 Currently doing my research internship at **The University of British Columbia** — diving into **Active Learning for LLMs** using **RLHF**.